epsilonlabs/emf-rdf/RESOURCE.md

 It can be installed from the repository's update site: see [`README`](./README.md) for details.

+This RDF-EMF resource produces an EMF model representation of an RDF model; this could be an EMF model saved as RDF, or an RDF model from another program.
+One or more RDF model files and schemas can be combined/reasoned before being deserialised against an EMF Ecore metamodel.
+An EMF model instance is composed of `EObject`s for the RDF model element that have `rdf:type` statements that match an `EClass` in the configured Ecore metamodel(s).

 ## Differences with emf-triple

 This implementation has some major differences with [emf-triple](https://github.com/ghillairet/emftriple):